zhmlk/ruby_ext/README.md

 # Ruby Class Extensions

-This `Ruby` class extensions adds several powerful utility methods to enhance the functionality of Ruby's core classes.
+This collection of Ruby class extensions enhances the functionality of core Ruby classes, including `String` and others, with additional utility methods.
+These extensions provide useful features such as string manipulation, validation, encryption, hashing, and type conversions.

 ---